 Self-paced learners do not necessarily need to be isolated as they work through course materials.8 While the importance of instructor-student interaction isn’t unique to self-paced learners, it is particularly valuable for this group because they have limited options for discussing the subject matter with others.
 Institutions need to facilitate high-quality instructor-student interactions to retain students.
 Self-directed learners will persist in a course if they have the academic support they need.
 For this reason, UW Flexible Option ensures that students have regular and substantive contact with faculty through goal-setting activities.
 Additionally, faculty use a research-based approach for providing personalized feedback to students.7 An important component of this approach is the encouragement it offers to self-paced learners.

 These are just some of the research-based practices incorporated into the BSBA degree that I thought I would share here.
-I could certainly write more—and maybe I will in the future.
+I could certainly write more and maybe I will in the future.
 We’ll see!
 In the end, it was an honor to work with a dedicated team of faculty who remain committed to advancing online education.
-And I look forward to developing new partnerships and continuing to push the envelope of self-paced, competency-based education as we move forward.
+I look forward to developing new partnerships and continuing to push the limits of self-paced, competency-based education as we move forward.

 - del Valle, R. and Duffy, T. M. (2009).
 Online Learning: Learner Characteristics and Their Approaches to Managing Learning.
 Instructional Science: An International Journal of the Learning Sciences, 37 (2).
 129–149.